Hrygorutsa/STEP/README.md

 # STEP
-Sure!
-Here's an improved version of the documentation formatted as a Markdown file:

 # Web API Backend Documentation

 This documentation provides an overview of the files and directories in the Web API backend project.